Lapin0t/phd-manuscript/main/05_soundness.typ

      $ ogs.depthA th j < ogs.depthP th i $
 ] <lem-depth-decreases>
 #proof[
-  Without detailling the proof, the two statements are proven simultaneously, by induction on $Psi$ and then by pattern matching in such a way as to make the computation of the depth and the lookup inside $a$ progress.
+  The two statements are proven simultaneously, by direct induction on the graph of the depth function at $i$.
 ]

 We can now prove eventual guardedness.